 Even if you don’t want to invest in Rescue Loops, there are many ways you can strengthen your feet and fight the effects of wearing high heels.
 It really doesn’t matter what you do, as long as you do something.
 After all, as Cavagna says: “Working out the feet is really, really important.
 I don’t think too many people know that.
 Getting them strong is important because they’re the foundation of our body.
 If your feet are in good health, the rest of the body is in good health and can stand properly.”

 And if they aren't?
-That's where I come in to the picture.
+That's where our podiatrist in Houston comes in to the picture.
 Make an appointment in my office at the first sign of a problem.
-I'll get you walking without pain.
+We'll get you walking without pain.
 And with the least invasive treatments possible.